7 min read

 Protecting yourself as a buyer

 If you've bought a property where the seller has tried to hide a defect—like painting over damp—you may have a foot to stand on in court.
-In South Africa, both case law and legislation are clear: you can't use the voetstoots clause to dodge responsibility if the buyer discovers the problem and decides to claim for damages.
+In South Africa, both case law and legislation are clear:

 This means that as a buyer, you have the right to either cancel the contract or sue the seller for a reduction in the selling price if you discover hidden defects.
 That's why it’s now common practice—and highly recommended—for both you and the seller to complete a disclosure form after thoroughly inspecting the property.

-On this form, the seller will confirm that all the listed items provide a full and proper disclosure of the property's condition.
+On this form, the seller will confirm that all the listed items provide full and proper disclosure of the property's condition.
 You can then use this form if any disputes arise over hidden defects later on.

 Consumer Protection Act